rust-lang/rust/src/doc/rust.md

 New instances of a `struct` can be constructed with a [struct expression](#structure-expressions).

-The memory order of fields in a `struct` is given by the item defining it.
+The memory layout of a `struct` is undefined by default to allow for compiler optimziations like field reordering, but it can be fixed with the `#[repr(...)]` attribute.
-Fields may be given in any order in a corresponding struct *expression*;
+In either case, fields may be given in any order in a corresponding struct *expression*;
-the resulting `struct` value will always be laid out in memory in the order specified by the corresponding *item*.
+the resulting `struct` value will always have the same memory layout.

-The fields of a `struct` may be qualified by [visibility modifiers](#re-exporting-and-visibility), to restrict access to implementation-private data in a structure.
+The fields of a `struct` may be qualified by [visibility modifiers](#re-exporting-and-visibility), to allow access to data in a structure outside a module.

 A _tuple struct_ type is just like a structure type, except that the fields are anonymous.